Guillermo Barros Schelotto: Return to Argentina

 Barros Schelotto had decided to retire but on 13 January 2011, he went back on that decision and decided to see out his career with his childhood club Gimnasia y Esgrima La Plata.
 He returned 14 years after leaving the club in 1997 to join Boca Juniors.
 Barros Schelotto declined to accept a wage from the club and as such he was contracted unpaid, "ad honorem".

 Barros Schelotto's spell at the club lasted 6 months.
 In that time he played 17 matches, primarily as a winger, and scored 3 goals.
 His last goal came against Boca Juniors, this was not only his last goal for Gimnasia but also his 110th goal in the Primera Division.
-As a result of his contributions to the club and his playing abilities, Barros Schelotto is revered by the fans as a club great.
+As a result of his contributions to the club and his playing abilities, Barros Schelotto is revered by the fans as an idol.

 International

 Barros Schelotto obtained ten senior caps for the Argentina national football team between 1995 and 1999, and also won the gold medal in the under-23 Panamerican Games in 1995.